newjersey/innovation.nj.gov/content/_projects/business-updates.md

 ### Impact \+ Metrics

-* In 2024, the number of subscribers more than doubled and now exceeds 270,000.
+* In 2025, the number of subscribers now exceeds 275,000.
 * The Business.NJ.gov Updates program has generated millions of interactions with subscribers, significantly increasing awareness of an array of policy priorities and programs.
-As of February 2025, the program has generated more than 377,000 engagements with updates on funding programs, regulatory guidance, and other information pertinent to the business community.
+As of August 2025, the program has generated more than 392,000 engagements with updates on funding programs, regulatory guidance, and other information pertinent to the business community.

 ### Status